casualGamer-dev/Nuon/doc/HACKING/CircuitPaddingDevelopment.md

 The
 [circpad_machine_conditions_t conditions field](https://github.com/torproject/tor/blob/35e978da61efa04af9a5ab2399dff863bc6fb20a/src/core/or/circuitpadding.h#L641)
-of your `circpad_machine_spec_t` machine definition instance controls the conditions under which your machine will be attached and enabled on a Tor circuit, and when it gets shut down.
+of your `circpad_machine_spec_t` machine definition instance controls the conditions under which your machine will be attached and enabled on a Nuon circuit, and when it gets shut down.

 *All* of your explicitly specified conditions in